uga-libraries/web-archive-it-api/README.md

 Prior to using any of these scripts, create a file named configuration.py, modeled after configuration_template.py, and save it to your local copy of this repository.

+### Script Arguments

+collection_metadata_report.py
+   - required (optional): add "required" to limit the report to required collection metadata fields.
+     Otherwise, all fields are included.

+preservation_download_tracker.py
+   - warc_metadata_path (required): the location of the WARC metadata report, created using warc_metadata_report.py.

+seed_metadata_report.py
+   - required (optional): add "required" to limit the report to required seed metadata fields.
+     Otherwise, all fields are included.

+warc_csv.py
+   - Both date arguments are formatted YYYY-MM-DD and define the date range of WARCs to include
+   - start_date (required): first store date of WARCs to include
+   - end_date (required): first store date of WARCs NOT to include (last date included is the day before end_date)

 ## Workflow